Evil Star (novel): Plot summary

 Matt is taken to Professor Chambers' house and a doctor examines him but does not think he will survive.
-But Pedro comes back from hospital early and insists on being alone with Matt.
+But Pedro comes back from the hospital early and insists on being alone with Matt.
 At this point, Pedro's power is revealed to be the power to heal.
 This explains the reason why the street Pedro lived in was the only place in Poison Town that was unaffected by disease and how the injuries Matt received at the hands of Captain Rodriguez had healed after only a few hours.
 Matt awakes from his coma thanks to Pedro and decides that the only way they can defeat the Old Ones is to find the other three Gatekeepers.